DreamDevourer/Galactic-Lite-Theme/README.md

 <p align="center">
 Galactic Lite is the perfect free and compact option of Galactic Pro for B2B companies looking for a fully optimized theme out-of-the-box from an award-winning design and development team.

+Galactic Pro (also called just Galactic) is directly based on this theme.

 Designed and developed by the award-winning Remotish team.
 </p>